opkg to apk cheat sheet

 • apk list --orphaned - shows any dependencies that may have been orphaned, i.e., packages that have no declared top-level dependents.
 This may indicate that they are left over from an error in removing another package, but it may show packages that are required, but simply have incorrect dependencies.
 If you wish to remove an orphaned package, first make absolutely sure that it is not required for your system to function correctly.

-Comparative examples of listings:
+Comparative examples of package listings

-$ opkg -A whatprovides dnsmasq # Show all candidates
+$ opkg -A whatprovides dnsmasq

 What provides dnsmasq